FathyTamerMobileDevelopment/Threaded_Emotion_Music_Ai_Model/README.md

 <div align="center">
   <p>Made with ❤️ in Egypt</p>
-  <p>For academic purposes - Cairo University Computer Engineering</p>
+  <p>For academic purposes - Modern Academy For Engineering and Technology </p>
 </div>